DINO DURKALIC

 Ellen began dancing from a very young age, and continued through all major RAD/CSTD examinations.
 Ellen chose to pursue a career in Physiotherapy with her vision being to draw on her experiences as a dancer, to help dancers with rehabilitation, injury reduction strategies, classical technique and overall improved wellbeing.

-Ellen has worked as a part of the Physiotherapy & Wellbeing team for the West Australian Ballet Company and has also been lucky enough to work with WA’s flagship contemporary dance company Co3 and Black Swan Theatre Company on a multitude of shows over the last decade.
+Ellen has worked as a part of the Physiotherapy & Wellbeing team for the West Australian Ballet Company for eight years, and has also been lucky enough to work with WA’s flagship contemporary dance company Co3 and Black Swan Theatre Company on a multitude of shows over the last decade.

 Ellen holds accreditation in dry needling, strength and conditioning coaching, and is also a member of the Australian Physiotherapy Association and the International Association of Dance Medicine and Science.